Blac Chyna Pregnant Again In 2017? It Probably Isn’t Rob Kardashian’s Baby

 More than that, there was a definite look of a pregnancy swell under the brightly patterned, oversized Adidas sweatshirt that Blac wore over matching “comfy track pants.”
 Blac’s belly looked significantly bigger and rounder under the big sweatshirt as she walked from her car to the party.

-Chyna was helping to celebrate BFF Amber Rose’s son’s fourth birthday, so the loose clothing could be explained by the reality that most four-year-old kids are rambunctious, and Amber was probably planning an action packed party for her little boy.
+Chyna was helping to celebrate BFF Amber Rose’s son’s fourth birthday, so the loose clothing could be explained by the reality that most 4-year-old kids are rambunctious, and Amber was probably planning an action packed party for her little boy.

 Some Twitter users are clearly at a loss for words about another Chyna pregnancy.